Borg-Warner Trophy: Baby Borg

-In 2013, starting with Parnelli Jones (the 1963 winner), the Speedway began a tradition of presenting living winners the newer Champion Drivers Trophy on the 50th anniversary of their wins had they not been awarded a Baby Borg.
+In 2003, 3-time champion Bobby Unser was awarded the newer Champion Drivers Trophy in a surprise event for the 2002 race winner Hélio Castroneves' celebration.
+Since 2013, starting with Parnelli Jones (the 1963 winner), the Speedway began a tradition of presenting living winners the newer Champion Drivers Trophy on the 50th anniversary of their wins had they not been awarded a Baby Borg.
 Jones, Mario Andretti (2019), and Al Unser Sr. (2020) have each been awarded with such on the 50th anniversaries of their wins.
 Since then, the procedure has been conducted on different drivers who had not been awarded a Baby Borg, regardless of years since their win.
 In 2021, Gordon Johncock was awarded Baby Borgs to represent his 1973 and 1982 wins at his Johncock Forestry Products business in South Branch, Michigan during a birthday party organised by BorgWarner.
 In 2022, A. J. Foyt, who has an owner's Baby Borg from 1999, was awarded a driver's Baby Borg, without the sculpted likeness, but with each side carrying one of his four wins, in 2022.
+In 2023, William Behrends was given a Baby Borg by BorgWarner in celebration of being the artist on the past 33 Indianapolis 500 winners, as traditionally the field consists of 33 cars.

 While the perpetual trophy is not given to the winner, it has, on occasion, traveled to various locations to honor the winner.
-Most recently in 2017, the trophy traveled to Japan accompanying Takuma Sato on a victory tour of his home country.
+In 2017, the trophy traveled to Japan accompanying Takuma Sato on a victory tour of his home country, and went on display in Sweden after Marcus Ericsson's win in 2022.